 About 1824 the Marquis Passano, the old "Guelf" and Carbonaro, whom we last saw as French Consul at Ancona, arrived in Genoa.
 He had been arrested in 1817 by the Papal authorities and had spent seven years in the fortress of San Leo.
 He now settled in Genoa, whence his family had derived its origin.
-He was an exceedingly plausible and persuasive person-in San Leo he even enrolled his confessor in the Carboneria-and he had a genius for getting out of scrapes.
-He became leader of the Genoese Committee, and the Parisian "Directing Committee" devolved on him and his Committee the direction over all Italian Good Cousins.5 This body became a High Vendita and assumed the name of Speranza (Hope) at some unknown date.6 Another member of the High Vendita was the Spanish-Corsican adventurer, Marquis Raymond Doria, Grand Master of the Carboneria in Spain.
-In Genoa Passano met Joseph Mazzini, a young barrister and a patriot and a man of exceptional intellectual powers; and he enrolled him in the order, recognising his worth. adopted the name of Philipp Strozzi and became the greatest Good Cousin of them all, though in the end he did more than anyone to destroy the Society.
+He was an exceedingly plausible and persuasive person-in San Leo he even enrolled his confessor in the Carboneria-and he had a genius for getting He became leader of the Genoese Committee, and the Parisian "Directing Committee" devolved on him and his Committee the direction over all Italian Good Cousins.5 This body became a High Vendita and assumed the Another member of the name of Speranza (Hope) at some unknown date.
+High Vendita was the Spanish-Corsican adventurer, Marquis Raymond Doria, Grand Master of the Carboneria in Spain.
+In Genoa Passano met Joseph Mazzini, a young barrister and a patriot and a man of exceptional intellectual powers; and he enrolled him in the order, recognising his worth.7 adopted the name of Philipp Strozzi and became the greatest Good Cousin of them all, though in the end he did more than anyone to destroy the Society.
 His zeal soon raised him to the office of Secretary to the High Vendita.

+p.
+352.

-1 p.
-352. 2 Vol. i., pp. 28-29.
-3 Luzio, Mazzini, p.
+Vol. i., pp. 28-29.

+Luzio, Mazzini, p.
 371.